 Both computers’ Network Interface Cards should light up if the cable is operating correctly.
 However, if you see no lights, then you can be sure that your Ethernet cable is at fault.

 Method 2: Detailed Analysis of Ethernet Cable

-There are many types of ethernet testing software available.
-But we prefer using “HELIOS LanTest ” for its easy operation and moreover it is free to use.
+There are many types of Ethernet testing software available.
+But we prefer using “HELIOS LanTest” for its easy operation and moreover, it is free to use.
 You will need two computers to run these tests as we said above.
-So, you will need to download some software for both of them.
+So, you will need to download the software for both computers.

-Go to the web and search for “HELIOS LanTest ” software.
-You can follow the link below to download it for free http://webshare.helios.de/ .
+Go to the web and search for “HELIOS LanTest” software, or you can click on the download and get it for free!

 Step 2: Connecting Ethernet